8 Motorcycle Safety Tips That New Riders Need To Know

 2. Ensure You Have The Correct License

 Alarmingly, 29% of motorcyclists who were killed in accidents in 2017 did not have a valid motorcycle license.
 As you would be aware, there are different skills involved in driving a car and riding a motorcycle.
 This is why it’s vitally important that motorcyclists have a dedicated license before they take to the road.
 To receive your motorcycle license, you’ll need to pass both a written test and a riding test.
-However, in some States, you can bypass the riding test if you’ve taken and passed a State-approved rider education course.
+However, in some states, you can bypass the riding test if you’ve taken and passed a state-approved rider education course.

 3. Always Wear Proper Protective Gear

-Since motorcyclists are not protected inside the cabin of a car, when they’re involved in an accident, they’re much more vulnerable to severe injuries.
+Since motorcyclists are not protected like inside the cabin of a car, when they’re involved in an accident, they’re much more vulnerable to severe injuries.
 When the human body impacts metal or concrete while traveling at high speeds, the results are never pretty.

 Wearing a high-quality helmet is the most important thing you should do when you’re riding and looking at protective equipment.
 Any helmet is better than no helmet but if you want the best protection, you should look for a carbon fiber helmet.
 Plus, you should ensure that the helmet you choose meets the U.S. Department of Transportation (DOT) Federal Motor Vehicle Safety Standard (FMVSS) 218.
 You’ll find the DOT symbol on all approved helmets.

 A carbon fiber helmet is hard, to protect you from impacts, but it also flexes under stress to relieve the force of the impact.
 In addition to a helmet, you should also wear protective boots, gloves, knee and elbow pads, and a jacket.
 There are even jackets equipped with airbags now that can provide a great deal of protection if you’re in an accident.